andrey-mokhov/graphql-php/docs/en/spiral/configure.md

     ],

     /**
-     * Определение поля (FieldDefinition) для объектного или интерфейсного GraphQL типа
+     * Definition of a field (FieldDefinition) for an object or interface GraphQL type
-     * (ObjectType или InterfaceType) с использованием middleware конвейера, основанного
+     * (ObjectType or InterfaceType) using pipeline middleware based
-     * на приоритезированной очереди.
+     * on a priority queue.
      */
     'objectFieldResolverMiddlewares' => [
         Objects\QueryFieldByReflectionMethodMiddleware::class => Objects\QueryFieldByReflectionMethodMiddleware::PRIORITY,